Practice Hub

 The BMCT-II measures understanding of physical principles most people learn by doing rather than by studying.
 Leverage, gears, pulleys, fluid dynamics, center of gravity, structural integrity, and spatial visualization.
 It is a literacy test for anyone working with physical systems: engineers, skilled tradespeople, military mechanical specialists, and manufacturing supervisors.

-This free practice presents 68 items with the exact difficulty distribution of the real BMCT-II.
-Half of the items use straightforward mechanical principles that most engineering graduates can answer in 10 seconds.
+This practice presents 55 items with the exact difficulty distribution of the real BMCT-II.
+Roughly half of the items use straightforward mechanical principles that most engineering graduates can answer in 10 seconds.
 The other half require reasoning through systems with three or more interacting components.
 At the end, you get a raw score, a percentile against a general-population norm, and full diagrams in the answer walkthroughs.

-Matches the real Bennett Mechanical Comprehension Test II item count exactly.
+Matches the current Bennett Mechanical Comprehension Test II item count exactly.

-Strict clock, matching real administration.
-Roughly 25 seconds per item.
+Strict clock, matching real BMCT-II administration.
+Roughly 27 seconds per item.

 Diagram-based walkthroughs